 Second, talk to your manager at the facility.
 This may seem awkward, and you may feel like an outsider, but even if you’re unable to come to a resolution then and there, you always want to ensure you’re following a chain of command.

-Check out our blog post about making new friends while on travel assignment!
+Check out our blog post about making new friends while on a travel assignment!

-Click to learn more about understanding & negotiating travel nursing contracts.
+Click here to learn more about understanding & negotiating travel nursing contracts.

 Always let your recruiter know what is happening.
-Communications with your recruiter can provide the agency with the opportunity to work with the management team of the facility and possibly work things out quickly.
+Communication with your recruiter can provide the agency with the opportunity to work with the management team of the facility and possibly work things out quickly.
 They don’t know what you are handling unless you tell them.
-Remember – your recruiter and agency are on your side!
+Remember, your recruiter and agency are on your side!

 Attitude is a little thing that makes a big difference.
 Keep a positive outlook.
-Remember a positive attitude gives you power over your circumstances – don’t allow the circumstance to have power over your success.
+Remember, a positive attitude gives you power over your circumstances; don’t allow the circumstances to have power over your success.